Erudika/scoold/README.md

 ```

 **Note:** If you get CSP violation errors, check you `para.host_url` configuration, or edit the value of `para.csp_header`.

+### Deploying Scoold to a servlet container

+The instructions for Tomcat in particular are:

+1. Generate a WAR package with `mvn -Pwar package`
+2. Rename the WAR package to `ROOT.war` if you want it deployed to the root context or leave it as is
+3. Put the WAR package in `Tomcat/webapps/` & start Tomcat
+4. Put `application.conf` in `Tomcat/webapps/scoold-folder/WEB-INF/classes/` & restart Tomcat

+Scoold is compatible with Tomcat 9+.

 ### Deploying Scoold under a specific context path